This post may contain affiliate links. Please see our disclosure policy.

 Frequently Asked Questions

-To make the sauce really thick and creamy (without the need for cream), you need to blend some the mixture of beans, tomatoes, onions, stock.
-So ideally yes, a blender is needed but if you don't have one, you can still just keep it chunky but it won't have quite the same texture.
-I would maybe reduce the amount of stock to 2 cups to begin with and then see how you go as you don't want it too loose.
+To make the sauce really thick and creamy (without the need for cream), you need to blend some of the mixture of beans, tomatoes, onions, and stock.
+So ideally yes, a blender is needed but if you don’t have one, you can still just keep it chunky but it won’t have quite the same texture.
+I would maybe reduce the amount of stock to 2 cups to begin with and then see how you go as you don’t want it too loose.

 It uses chicken stock originally but you could very easily swap this for vegetable stock and you would have a delicious vegetarian tomato and bean pasta.
 Just make sure you check the label on your Parmesan too.